-- It is expected that a teacher will communicate to parents prior to reports if a student is struggling academically, socially or emotionally. - Available on FACTS Family Portal (ParentsWeb). - A copy is placed in the student's cumulative folder.
+- Each teacher will communicate to guardians prior to reports if a student is struggling academically, socially, or emotionally. - Reports are available on FACTS Family Portal (ParentsWeb). - A copy is of the report is placed in the student's cumulative folder.